Strategic reference

 Controlled Rails proof

-A Rails receiver can adopt the governed front door and complete a real governed work slice with evidence-backed PR anatomy.
+A controlled Rails rehearsal can complete a real governed work item with evidence-backed PR anatomy.

 Controlled TypeScript proof

-A TypeScript receiver can complete a governed work slice while preserving the runtime boundary: the app remains TypeScript/Node, while the current SDF factory tooling runs as Ruby-based local tooling.
+A controlled TypeScript rehearsal can complete a governed work item while preserving the runtime boundary: the app remains TypeScript/Node, while the current SDF tooling runs separately.

 Governed PR anatomy